 - Foot valve with strainer

 |Fantagu, Public domain, via Wikimedia Commons|

 The process of keeping the suction pipe and the impeller full of water is called as priming.
 Priming can be done manually or automatically.

 When more power is needed or the pump is expected to deliver over long distances or at very high pressure a pump with a single impeller isn’t effective.

 A centrifugal pump containing two or more impellers mounted on a single shaft is called a multistage centrifugal pump.

 The impellers may be mounted on the same shaft or on different shafts.
 At each stage, the fluid is directed to the center before making its way to the discharge on the outer diameter.

-For example, a 350 MW unit would require two feed pumps in parallel.
-Each feed pump is a multistage centrifugal pump producing 150 l/s at 21 MPa.
 The submersible pump is a type of multistage centrifugal pump commonly used in bore wells, swimming pools, drainage systems, etc.

 - As the impeller is the single rotating part, losses due to friction are reduced to a minimum.